durga03051987/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01

-Bar chart creation for visualizing ages  &amp;Genders of population
+** Bar chart or histogram to visualize the distribution of  ages or genders in a population.**